nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 ![Valid-VS](media/valid-grpc-vs.png)

 To test the new configuration, return to the Postman application.
-Navigate to the collection called "API Gateway with NIC", "Module 7" and select the "Echo gRPC Request".
+Navigate to the collection called "APIGW with NIC gRPC", "Module 7" and select the "Echo gRPC Request".

 ![grpc Collection](media/grpc-collection.png)